-- Best Practice: Standardization of broad band EEG use and interpretation. - Current Practice: Currently the use/assessment of ultrafast and ultraslow activity is limited by the variability in training.
-Misconceptions that dedicated DC amplifiers are needed to assess it may also contribute to its limited use. - Resulting Gap: In contrast to interictal and ictal fast activity (HFOs), infraslow activity and ictal baseline shifts, also referred to as DC shifts, are not widely used in clinical practice.
+- Best Practice: There is a standardization in the use of broad band EEG use and interpretation. - Current Practice: Currently the use/assessment of ultrafast and ultraslow activity is limited by the variability in training.
+Misconceptions that dedicated DC amplifiers are needed to assess it may also contribute to its limited use. - Resulting Gap: Interictal and ictal fast activity (HFOs), infraslow activity and ictal baseline shifts are not widely used in clinical practice.
 There is an inadequate evidence base for their utility, and gaps in the understanding of the pathophysiologic basis and the inter-relationships among the different types of broadband EEG activity.
-Prospective data examining the value of broad band EEG findings as a predictor of seizure outcome in larger cohorts is lacking. - Educational Need: Symposia and workshops on stereo-EEG addressing broad band EEG interpretation.
+Prospective data examining the value of broad band EEG findings as a predictor of seizure outcome in larger cohorts is lacking.

+• Educational Need: Symposia and workshops on stereo-EEG addressing broad band EEG interpretation.

-3. Neuroplasticity, brain/machine interface, regenerative and rehabilitative strategies Example Gap:
+3. Neuroplasticity, brain/machine interface, regenerative and rehabilitative strategies

 - Best Practice: In recent years, several novel techniques including functional electrical stimulation, robot assisted gait training, electromechanical gait training, and brain computer interface, have been utilized to aid patients in recovery from strokes and other neurologic injuries.
-These techniques utilize new technologies and an evidence based approach to improve patient outcomes. - Current Practice: Although several promising rehabilitation strategies have been developed, the majority of these strategies are not currently in widespread use. - Resulting Gap: Inadequate knowledge of many of the new techniques that are available to aid in functional recovery from neurological and inadequate knowledge to use these techniques in practice. - Educational Need: Symposia that review the use of newer techniques for recovery from neurological injury in clinical practice
+These techniques utilize new technologies and an evidence based approach to improve patient outcomes. - Current Practice: Although several promising rehabilitation strategies have been developed, the majority of these strategies are not currently in widespread use. - Resulting Gap: Inadequate knowledge of many of the new techniques that are available to aid in functional recovery from neurological and inadequate knowledge to use these techniques in practice. - Educational Need: Symposia that review the use of newer techniques for recovery from neurological injury in clinical practice a) Advanced assessment of the healthy brain at rest and in meditation b) Advanced assessment of coma

-4. Neurophysiology of Consciousness and in Psychiatry
+4. Neurophysiology of the spectrum of consciousness and psychiatric disorders